How are casual vacancies in the senate decided now?

 Two senators being sworn in.
 The senator on the right holds a bible.

-Sometimes a senate seat becomes free – vacant – because a senator has resigned, been absent for a long period or has died.
-Section 15 of the Australian Constitution states that when a casual vacancy occurs in the Senate, a new senator is appointed by the parliament of the state which that senator represented or by the legislative assembly of the territory they represeted.
+Sometimes a Senate seat becomes vacant – free – because a senator has resigned or died.
+Section 15 of the Australian Constitution states that when a casual vacancy occurs in the Senate, a new senator is chosen by the parliament of the state which that senator represented.

 In 1977 the Constitution was changed by referendum to require that the vacant place be filled by a member of the same political party as the vacating senator.